 Today's test prep courses are leaving a lot of students behind.
 Typical in-person test prep courses, with up to 30 students per session, provide little opportunity for in-depth content coverage -- and certainly no time to consider each student's unique learning needs.
-Even these courses have become harder to find, as test prep has moved to online delivery with an even less personal approach.
+Even these courses have become harder to find, as test prep has moved to online asynchronous delivery (pre-recorded videos) with an even less personal approach.

 Without instruction that meets their needs, students with learning or attention disabilities are often referred to private SAT tutoring, which can take a toll on your child's mental energy and your wallet.
 Other students may find themselves in a similar situation due to their distinct learning styles or skill sets.